-What does the process data tell you?
-Structures and process exist to support shared leadership in which the entire (process data describes the way programs are staff has collective responsibility for student learning and engages in conducted; provides evidence of participant collaborative inquiry focused on continuous improvement to increase student involvement in programs; answers the achievement.
-Data demonstrates that the vision and mission are translated into question "What did you do for whom?") everyday practice and the results in the success of related school goals.
+Structures and process exist to support shared leadership in which the entire staff has collective responsibility for student learning and engages in collaborative inquiry focused on continuous improvement to increase student achievement.
+Data demonstrates that the vision and mission are translated into everyday practice and the results in the success of related school goals.
 Formal and frequent opportunities exist for staff to collaborate on success, challenges, and ongoing professional learning communities are utilized to focus on strengthening instructional practices.
 Feedback from the faculty, staff, students, parents, and community stakeholders have assisted in identifying areas of strength and areas for needed growth.

 What achievement data did you use?

+- EOC

+- EOPA data

+- Graduation Rate

+- Pathway completer

-EOC EOPA data Graduation Rate Pathway completer • Edgenuity Course Completion
+- Edgenuity Course Completion

 What does your achievement data tell you?

 The Foundry achievement data was insufficient as we we only tested 5 students during this time and many of our students tested at their home school.
 Of the 5 tested we had 2 beginning level and 3 developing.

-What demographic data did you use? • Enrollment
+What demographic data did you use?

+- Enrollment

-• Attendance
+- Attendance

-• Race
+- Race

-• Ethnicity
+- Ethnicity

-• Gender
+- Gender

-• English Learners
+- English Learners

-• Students with Disabilities
+- Students with Disabilities

-Economically DIsadvantaged
+- Economically DIsadvantaged

-Graduation Rate
+- Graduation Rate

-• Discipline
+- Discipline

-Teacher professional capacity data
+- Teacher professional capacity data